 The best on the market

-So you want to invent in an electric tea kettle that will withstand the hardest of hard waters.
+So you want to invest in an electric tea kettle that will withstand the hardest of hard waters.
 Lucky for you, there are numerous options on the market that will power through and give you cup after steaming cup of tea and stay sleek, shiny, and fully functional for years.

 KRUPS BW3140 SAVOY Adjustable Temperature LCD Display Electronic Kettle